 KPI Card displays multiple KPI metrics.

 Left part of the KPI Card displays an optional image.
 The right side integrates the desired KPI metrics for monitoring.
-Features include conditional formatting the outer rim of the card and the KPI metric itself.
-Mouseover tooltip is also available to display values.
+Features include conditional formatting for the outer rim of the card and the KPI metric itself.
+A mouseover tooltip is also available to display values.